robinkarim/Production-Book/docs/ini/ini-data-model.rst

 * **Low storage:** The available storage capacity on the device is below a threshold.

-The following metrics enable you to understand system level performance of your fleet of connected products in the field:
+The following metric-based events enable you to understand system level performance of your fleet of connected products in the field:

 * **High CPU Usage:** CPU usage is above a configurable threshold.